 Answers to frequently asked questions

+All Heartland Reverse Mortgages have built-in protections and thorough application processes.
 Our reverse mortgage protections video can be viewed here, and provides an outline of these protections.

 Barriers that prevent a person from interacting ‘as normal’ with Heartland or prevent them from acquiring information.

 Circumstances which may predispose an individual to a poorer outcome, or there is an inference of vulnerability.

 If a customer’s age may predispose them to a potentially poorer outcome, we may take extra steps to ensure we are comfortable with competency.

 This includes brain injury, mental health, living with dementia, or financial illiteracy.